Are you a broke teacher? This one thing will change everything…

-This year I spent a grand total of fifteen dollars on Back to School.
 According to the National Retail Federation, America spends over $7 billion dollars.
 Teachers spend several hundred to a thousand, and individuals anywhere from five to seven hundred.
 I’ve got a friend who admits to spending about five thousand dollars a year on school.
 That’s insane!

 “Nope,” I said to every potential classroom purchase.

-You see, that teacher with the full cart used to be me.
+That teacher with the full cart used to be me.
 No more!

 I take the money I used to spend on my job and I spend it on things I value–things like getting out of debt, funding one or two luxuries that make a difference to me, and saving for my future.